Y’all. Homeschooling high school is so much better than you could ever imagine.

 Using Picture Books To Teach Biography Writing

-Living literature isn’t just for reading – it’s also great for teaching writing styles!
-Serious writing lessons don’t start in our homeschool until middle and high school, but believe it…
+Living literature isn’t just for reading but also for teaching writing styles!
+Serious writing lessons don’t start in our homeschool until middle and high school, but believe it or not, I often use picture books to help me teach.
+Since picture books can be read in one sitting, they are perfect examples of good writing from…

 Chronological American History in High School